The highlight of my recent historical trip to the lower north of Thailand has definitely been exploring the temple

 First, below is a map for some orientation of the three zones of the park, as well as the songthaew stops.

-The Central Zone is the main zone of the park and has some of the most preserved and most impressive monuments.
+The Central Zone is the main zone of the park and has some of the best preserved and most impressive monuments.
 Most visitors to Sukhothai only come to visit this zone.

 Wat Mahathat (วัดมหาธาตุ)

 This is without doubt Sukhothai’s most famous and most photographed monument and even if you haven’t visited the park yet, you have probably seen this picture before.
 Located in the center of Old Sukhothai, Wat Mahathat is not only the largest Wat (206m long and 200m wide), the Buddha images also reflect what is known as the typical Sukhothai style: A flame appears on the top of the head of the Buddha, the hair is a little curled, the face is oval with a downward gaze, a hooked nose, high curving eyebrows and shows a somewhat smiling expression.